You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-Bubble sort repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
-The largest unsorted element "bubbles" to the end on each pass.
+Bubble sort repeatedly steps through the list comparing adjacent elements and swapping them when they are out of order.
+On each pass the largest unsorted element "bubbles" to its correct place at the end — hence the name.

 procedure bubbleSort(data, size)